Position

 What does a Transportation Security Officer do?

 A Transportation Security Officer (TSO) plays a crucial role in ensuring the safety of passengers and staff in airports.
 TSOs work for the Transportation Security Administration (TSA) and are responsible for screening passengers, baggage, and cargo.
-They check for prohibited items and ensure that all items comply with TSA regulations.
-TSOs also monitor security cameras and respond to any suspicious activities.
-Their goal is to prevent threats and maintain a secure environment for everyone traveling through the airport.
+They check for prohibited items and ensure that all security protocols are followed.
+TSOs must remain alert and vigilant at all times to maintain a secure environment.

 View Transportation Security Officer jobs nearby